Contact Info

 Sometimes a system restart is required.

-When no installer is supplied, and instead a zip file containing is offered, the driver has to be installed manualy.
+When no installer is supplied, and instead a zip file containing is offered, the driver has to be installed manually.
 See the paragraph on installing device drivers manually below.

 Driver files that need to be installed manually